-This plugin uses the following "squareness scale", instead of the exponent, to describe how square the superellise should be.
+Instead of using the exponent's value, this plugin uses the following scale to specify how square the superellipse should be.
 A value of zero corresponds to an ellipse.
 A value of 100 corresponds to a rectangle.
 And anything in between is part way between an ellipse and a rectangle.

-You can also set negative values down to -99.
-In particular, a value of -50 corresponds to a diamond shape.
+It is generalized to allow negative values down to -99.
+For example, a value of -50 corresponds to the exponent n = 1, which is a diamond shape.

-This plugin is accessed from the Draw menu ().
+This plugin is accessed from the Draw menu (Draw > Superellipse).
 This will open a dialog box to enter the superellipse parameter values.

 The Squareness parameter is an integer from -99 to +99.

 The higher the edge count, the smoother the curve.